US Intel Chief Reportedly Deviated From Script in Briefing on Iran's Alleged Election Meddling

 As one senior intelligence official reportedly explained, Ratcliffe’s remarks were being edited "until mere moments before he went on stage" and "the broad strokes were shared with agencies who had equities in the press conference to make sure everyone was on the same page".

-The media outlet also notes that while DHS did not immediately respond to their request for comment, “officials at the FBI and CISA referred questions to ODNI”.
+The media outlet also notes that although the DHS did not immediately respond to a request for comment, “officials at the FBI and CISA referred questions to the office of the DNI”.

 All comments